ergoplatform/sigmaverse/applications/Ergnomes/overview.md

 ---
 name: 'ERGnomes.io'
-description: 'ERGnomes are highly creative, fun and original NFTs on the Ergo Platform - A blend of algorithmically modified hand-drawn art and technology, using Ergo Platform's smart contracts to make this a pioneering NFT Project.'
+description: "ERGnomes are highly creative, fun and original NFTs on the Ergo Platform - A blend of algorithmically modified hand-drawn art and technology, using Ergo Platform's smart contracts to make this a pioneering NFT Project."
 website: 'https://ergnomes.io/'
 logo_image: 'ergnomes-logo.jpg'
 preview_image: 'ergnomes.png'